Skip to main content Link Search Menu Expand Document (external link)

 One goal of this assignment is to gain familiarity with implementing interaction techniques for visualizations.
 For example, the zipdecode and NameGrapher applications apply the interactive technique of dynamic queries – as explored in the earlier HomeFinder application – to the problem of uncovering patterns in zip codes and baby names.

-Similarly, treemaps were originally developed to display hierarchical file structures and were later adapted to the problem of interactively depicting a map of the stock market.
-We have seen many other examples of interactive visualization techniques in class.
-The goal of this assignment is not only for you to gain hands-on implementation experience, but also for you to think about the effectiveness of the specific techniques for your chosen data domain.
+We have seen many examples of interactive visualization techniques in class.
+The goal of this assignment is not only for you to gain hands-on implementation experience, but also for you to think critically about how effective specific techniques are for your chosen data domain—for instance, how zooming, filtering, or time sliders support insight into environmental change.

 One challenge is to scope the assignment so that you can finish it within two weeks.
 Focus on designing a limited yet compelling visualization that enables interactive exploration along a few critical dimensions.
 The NameGrapher application is a nice example that uses a simple but elegant interaction design to enable engaging explorations.
 A tightly focused, well-implemented interactive graphic is much preferred to a sprawling design that attempts too much!